 Major investment, expansion and upgrades to the airport |

-The Airport Master Plan detailed current conditions at the airport in 2009 and projections for future opportunities.
-Since 2010, we've invested more than $35 million into infrastructure improvements at the airport.
-The most recent investments in the airport started with City, the province and the federal government announcing on October 16, 2009 that they would jointly invest $21 million ($7 million each) through the Infrastructure Stimulus Fund for a major expansion of infrastructure at the airport.
-The City invested an additional $7.6 million on top of its $7 million share with the other levels of government to bring the total project to $28.6 million.
+The Airport Master Plan detailed current conditions at the airport in 2022 and projections for future opportunities.
+Since 2010, over $35 million has been invested into infrastructure improvements at the airport.
+Recent investment in the airport started with City, the province and the federal government announcing on October 16, 2009, a partnership to invest $21 million ($7 million each) through the Infrastructure Stimulus Fund for a major expansion of infrastructure at the airport.
 The expansion project set the stage for economic growth, encouraging job creation and new business opportunities.
-Our expanded and upgraded aerospace employment park includes:
+Peterborough Airport's expanded and upgraded aerospace employment park includes:

-We completed a second phase of expansion in 2019 with an additional $6 million invested by the City.
+A second phase of expansion was completed in 2013 with an additional $6 million invested by the City.
 The second phase included:

 |